NOTICE:

 Carl Friedrich Gauss

 The knowledge of the geomagnetic field has contributed substantially famous mathematician and physicist Carl Friedrich Gauss.
-Prepared by a mathematical procedure which allows to calculate the geomagnetic vector at any point on Earth or above it, if we have a finite number of measurements (Alexander von Humboldt brought Gauss geomagnetic field measured values from different regions of the world, when Humboldt studied the earth's magnetism on their science research vessels).
-Gaussian process can also tell whether the geomagnetic field is energized only within the country or even beyond.
-This work was published in 1839 by Gauss in his book "Allgemeine therie des Erdmagnetismus" (General Theory of the Earth's magnetism).
+Prepared by a mathematical procedure that allows to calculate the geomagnetic vector at any point on the Earth or above it, if we have a finite number of measurements (Alexander von Humboldt brought Gauss geomagnetic field measured values from different regions of the world, when Humboldt studied the Earth's magnetism on their scientific research vessels).
+The Gauss process can also tell whether the geomagnetic field is energized only within the country or even beyond.
+This work was published by Gauss in 1839 in his book "Allgemeine therie des Erdmagnetismus" (General Theory of the Earth's magnetism).

-Gaussian process showed that the bulk of the geomagnetic field (about 90 %) is, as if it attracted the elementary magnetic dipole.
+Gaussian process showed that the bulk of the geomagnetic field (about 90 %) is as if it attracted the elementary magnetic dipole.
 This term we can bring a little inaccurate idea of bar magnet.
-Dipole is located approximately in the center of the Earth and its axis forms a small angle (currently it is about 11°).
-Gilbert's statement that the Earth itself is a magnet reached this mathematical confirmation.
+The dipole is located approximately in the center of the Earth and its axis forms a small angle (currently it is about 11°).
+Gilbert's statement that the Earth itself is a magnet received this mathematical confirmation.